benjamin-wilkins/treasure-in-hiding/ch-4.md

 "Well, we could all be on watch," said Johny.

-So, everyone was on watch that night.
+So, everyone was awake, watching for the first part of the night.
 Elsie soon fell asleep.

 "I wish I could fall asleep like that," said Johny.